google/timesketch/docs/guides/admin/install-gke.md

 **Note this script will create a new GKE cluster and GCP Filestore instance then deploy Timesketch to the cluster.**

+Congrats, you have successfully deployed Timesketch into GKE!

-#### Using existing cluster or filestore instance
+#### Optional: using existing cluster or filestore instance

 To use a pre existing cluster or filestore instance you can specify the `--no-cluster` and/or `--no-filestore` flags.
 Please ensure you have the cluster or filestore instance created prior and the default cluster values updated to the correct names.

-Congrats, you have successfully deployed Timesketch into GKE!

 ### Networks listed

 The following ports will be exposed as part of deployment:

-- 5000 - Timesketch API and Web UI
+- 5000 - The Timesketch API and Web UI service
-- 9200 - Opensearch
+- 9200 - The Opensearch service
-- 5432 - Postgres
+- 5432 - The Postgres service
-- 6379 - Redis
+- 6379 - The Redis service

-## Connecting to Timesketch
+### Connecting to Timesketch

 - Connect to the cluster: